ThePrimeagen/leftPadDeez/README.md

 1. create a server
   - go a head, complain about it in the comments
-2. setup apache bench script
-3. ensure a proper sleep between each and manual gc execution on the server if no requests (previous tests wont have as much initial effect)
+2. setup apache bench script and ensure a proper sleep between each and manual gc execution on the server if no requests (previous tests wont have as much initial effect)
-4. send 27 million requests that took 36 hours to complete.
+3. send 27 million requests that took 36 hours to complete.
   - i would personally like to thank linode for not rate limiting me and giving me an instance to test on :)  Thanks Andrew
-5. create a parser of apache bench results and calculate the average of the medians
+4. create a parser of apache bench results and calculate the average of the medians
-6. paste everything in google spreadsheets
+5. paste everything in google spreadsheets
-7. charts
+6. charts

 ### The Conclusion
+What is each data point?
+Each data point represents 75k requests.
+The value is the average of the median value of 25k requests.

 First, what do these charts mean? (go over axes) Second, which _was the fastest_?
 Third, What is our conclusion?